Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

 Subsequently, an additional convolutional layer is added, followed by an LSTM (Long Short-Term Memory) layer, with a max-pooling layer in between.
 This architecture allows the model to capture both spatial and temporal dependencies in the data—where convolutional layers focus on extracting local features, and LSTM layers capture sequential patterns.
 After these layers, a global max-pooling layer is applied, which operates similarly to standard max pooling but aggregates over the entire time axis, enabling the model to handle variable-length inputs.

 The pooled output is then flattened and passed through a series of fully connected dense layers, which further learn high-level representations and patterns from the extracted features.
 Except for the output layer, each layer uses the ReLU (Rectified Linear Unit) activation function \citep{nair2010rectified}, which is computationally efficient and helps mitigate the vanishing gradient problem.
-ReLU is defined mathematically as:

-Following the dense layers, three fully connected layers are included with dropout layers placed in between to prevent overfitting by randomly deactivating a fraction of neurons during training \citep{Hinton2012ImprovingNN}.
+Following the dense layers, three fully connected layers are included with dropout layers placed in between to prevent overfitting by randomly deactivating a fraction of neurons during training \citep{JMLR:v15:srivastava14a}.
 The final output layer uses a softmax activation function, appropriate for multi-class classification tasks, which converts the model outputs into probability distributions over the classes.
 The softmax function is given by:

 where $C$ is the number of classes and $z_i$ is the logit (input) to the softmax for class $i$.